Definition

 Continuous On-Chain Monitoring

-• Persistent coverage across all monitored addresses
+• Persistent coverage across wallets, contracts, and cross-chain addresses

 Section 08